Completing the WASFA Application Process and The Real Hope Act

 For future terms and financial aid eligibility, if you drop a class it could place you in a warning or denial Satisfactory Academic Progress (SAP) status.
 If you are currently in a SAP Warning status with our office, you will be placed into a Denial status for completing less than 67% of your attempted credits.
-In order to be eligible for future financial aid, you would have to file a SAP appeal and if it is approved, you would be placed on an academic plan for the next term.
-Withdrawing from all classes automatically places you into a Denial SAP status and you would have to submit a SAP Appeal the next term to be eligible to receive future financial aid.
+In order to be eligible for future financial aid, you would have to file a SAP appeal and if it is approved, you would be placed on an academic plan for the next term and receive aid.
+Withdrawing from all classes automatically places you into a Denial SAP status and you would have to submit a SAP Appeal the next term for aid consideration.
 If your appeal is approved, you would be placed on an academic plan for the next term.

 Verification, often referred to as “File Review,” is the process used by schools to verify certain information reported on the student’s FAFSA to ensure its accuracy.
 Federal regulations require all universities to survey a certain percentage of their students for this process.
 Participation in the verification process is not optional and if the requested documentation is not submitted, a student will not be awarded federal, state, or institution financial aid.
 During the verification process, the student and sometimes the parent or spouse is required to submit documentation for the amounts reported or not reported on the FAFSA.
 Verification is done every year usually around late spring and through the summer months.

 Who is selected for verification?